Volue-Public/energy-smp-docs/docs/mesh/concepts/modelling/relations.md

 ![Versioned link relation collection](../assets/images/versioned-link-relation-collection.png)

-By convention link relation attribute names start with 'to_...', e.g.:
+By convention link relation attribute names start with 'to_...', e.g.
 'to_EnergyMarket'.
 Removing an object that had link relations to other objects will NOT remove the linked objects.